What is customer analytics?

 Simply put, the deeper your understanding of your customers' lifestyle preferences and buying habits are, the more accurate your predictions of their future buying behavior will be.
 This way, you can be prepared and respond accordingly, with the right marketing messages and strategies.
 Consequently, you’ll increase the likelihood of successfully delivering the most relevant offers that attract, rather than turn away, customers.

-A good way to start utilizing customer analytics is to create a website or online store with Wix and use their built in analytics tools.
+A good way to start utilizing customer analytics is to create a website or online store with Wix and use their built in marketing analytics tools.
 These tools can give you an accurate picture of what is going on behind the scenes of your business.